-But even in so-called “fine dining” restaurants, the image of restaurant as assembly-line-factory is far too common.
+Even in so-called “fine dining” restaurants, the image of restaurant as assembly-line-factory is far too common.
 One person handles the pasta station, another is assigned to salads, yet another to desserts.
-As is true in all factory work, the creation of a product is chopped into smaller pieces so that less skilled workers can produce a part of that product even while none of them has the knowledge to produce the whole.
+As is true in all factory work, the creation of a product is chopped into smaller pieces so that less-skilled workers can produce a part of that product, even while none of them has the knowledge to produce the whole.
 Line cooks are notoriously poorly paid, even less than servers in the front of the house.
 Products become less expensive this way, but at a cost.

 A restaurant needs to produce dishes quickly as orders come in, and frequently this means producing certain dishes far in advance and reheating them as needed.
 For example, perhaps the braised pork I’m eating on Tuesday was made in advance on Sunday, enough to cover orders for the whole week.
 An order comes in, it gets pulled from the fridge, reheated, and out it goes.
 Risotto takes 25 minutes to cook, and while most quality restaurants in Italy remind diners of the wait time, it’s far too long for most American diners to wait, so in American restaurants risotto gets pre-cooked halfway in advance and finished off when the order comes in.
 Efficient, yes, but at a cost.

 Profit margins are tight in the restaurant business, usually about 10%.
 I learned this years ago when a restaurant where I was working was thinking about switching from paper to cloth napkins for lunch service.
 The laundering bill would be $100 a week, which would require selling $1000 more food per week to pay for it!
-Most restaurants are dependent on turning tables to be profitable.
-That is, they need the same table occupied by two different groups each night in order to make money.
-Guests need to eat quickly and go, to make room for the next.
+And, of course, most restaurants are dependent on turning tables to be profitable.
+That is, they need the same table to be occupied by two or more different groups each night in order to make money.
+Guests need to eat and go, to make room for the next.
 The logical extension of this approach is to expand and open a second or third or fourth restaurant.
-A successful chef becomes well known and leaves his first restaurant in “capable” hands in order to open another, and then another, and another.
+A successful chef becomes well-known and leaves his first restaurant in “capable” hands in order to open another, and then another, and another.
 Celebrity chefs begin to resemble CEOs more than artisans of a craft.
 Profitable, yes, but at a cost.

 The highest praise I receive about my cooking is that it tastes honest and fresh.
 I’m convinced this is largely the result of the fact that nothing that we cook is prepared far in advance.
 Pasta sauces are cooked, rest a short time, and are served.
 Slow-cooked braises spend the day in the oven and come out just in time to serve.
 Pasta dough is made at 4:00 and served at 7:00.
 Nothing comes out of the fridge and nothing sits under heat lamps waiting for the rest of an order to be ready.
 When Dillon and I dine out, we’re always seeking meals that don’t taste like “restaurant cooking”.

-In effect, the cooking I do at Old Tioga Farm is closer in execution to good home cooking than conventional restaurant cooking.
-Of course it is careful and elegant, beautiful and balanced, I hope.
-But I also hope it is fresh and full of character and personality, that it tastes like it was cooked by a particular person, that it was cooked not for profit but with love.
+In fact, the cooking I do at Old Tioga Farm is closer in execution to good home cooking than conventional restaurant cooking.
+Of course I hope it is careful and elegant, beautiful and balanced.
+But I also hope that it is fresh and full of character and personality, that it tastes like it was cooked by a particular person, that it was cooked not for profit but with love.
 Rather than try to impress guests with extravagant preparations which look beautiful but taste of nothing, I prefer to cook dishes which are straightforward and full of rich but recognizable flavors.
-These are all traits I associate more with the home than the restaurant, and for us there’s no doubt that Marcella is right to say that one of the highest compliments a customer can pay to a chef in Italy is to remark that his or her cooking tastes “of the home”, even if this sounds odd in America.
+These are all traits I associate more with the home than the restaurant, and for us there’s no doubt that Marcella is right to say that one of the highest compliments a customer can pay to a chef in Italy is to remark that his or her cooking tastes “of the home,” even if this sounds odd in America.